Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Conclusion

 \section{Conclusion}

 The $n-$finite transmission feedback information (FTFI) capacity for additive Gaussian noise (AGN) channels with feedback, is characterized, and lower bounds on the characterization of the $n-$finite transmission without feedback information (FTwFI) capacity are derived, when the noise is described by {\it stable and unstable} autoregressive models.
-Closed form feedback capacity formulas are derived, for autoregressive memory one, stable and unstable noises, under the condition that, {\it time-invariant channel input strategies or distributions induce asymptotic stationarity and ergodicity of the channel output process}.
-It is shown that feedback does not increase capacity, when the noise is stable and for certain unstable noise.
-Promising lower bounds on the nofeedback capacity are also derived, based on Markov channel input distributions, i.e., induced by a Gaussian Markov channel input process, and also by an independent and identically channel input process.
-These achievable lower bounds on nofeedback capacity hold for any autoregressive noise model, irrespective of whether it is stable or unstable. \\ An interesting long standing unanswered question, is to derive a closed form expression for the $n-$FTFI capacity, to gain insight into the performance of achievable time-varying rates.
+Closed form feedback capacity formulas are derived, when {\it channel input strategies or distributions are time-invariant}, for autoregressive memory one, stable and unstable noises, It is shown that feedback does not increase capacity, when the noise is stable and for certain unstable noise.
+Lower bounds on the non-feedback capacity are also derived, based on Markov channel input distributions, i.e., induced by a Gaussian Markov channel input process, and also by an independent and identically distributed channel input process.
+These achievable lower bounds on non-feedback capacity hold for any autoregressive noise model, irrespective of whether it is stable or unstable. \\ An interesting long standing unanswered question, is to derive a closed form expression for the $n-$FTFI capacity, to gain insight into the performance of achievable time-varying rates.

 {\bf Acknowledgments.} This work was co-funded by the European Regional Development Fund and the Republic of Cyprus through the Research and Innovation Foundation, under Projects, EXCELLENCE/1216/0365 and EXCELLENCE/1216/0296.